Coen, Queensland: History

 This is the traditional homelands of the Kaanju people.
-Kaanju (also known as Kaanju and Kandju) is a language of Cape York.
+Kaanju (also known as Kaanju and Kandju) is a language of the Cape York Peninsula.
 The Kaanju language now known as Southern Kaantju language is the local language for the region includes the landscape within the local government boundaries of the Shire of Cook.

 In 1623, Jan Carstensz, the navigator of the ship Pera of the Dutch East India Company named a river on Cape York Peninsula after Jan Pieterszoon Coen, the Governor-General of the Dutch East Indies.
 Today that river is known as the Archer River and the name Coen River is given to one of its tributaries.

 The Coen district was first settled following the exploration of Cape York Peninsula by William Hann in 1872.
-Hann’s exploration party discovered gold on the Palmer River, southwest of Cooktown.
+Hann's exploration party discovered gold on the Palmer River, southwest of Cooktown.
 After hearing of the discovery, James Mulligan led an expedition to the Palmer River in 1873.
-A government surveyor, A C Macmillan, with a group of engineers protected by a consignment of Native Police, blazed a track from Cooktown to the Palmer River goldfields in October 1873.
+A government surveyor, A C Macmillan, with a group of engineers protected by a consignment of native police, blazed a track from Cooktown to the Palmer River goldfields in October 1873.

-In 1876, Robert Sefton found gold at the Coen River after leading a prospecting party into the interior of Cape York.
+In 1876, Robert Sefton found gold at the Coen River after leading a prospecting party into the interior of the Cape York Peninsula.
 He built a log fort there for protection from any hostility from local Aboriginal groups and prospected for gold in the surrounding country.
-In 1878, there was a gold rush to Coen following Sefton’s return to Cooktown with 140 ounces of gold.
+In 1878, there was a gold rush to Coen following Sefton's return to Cooktown with 140 ounces of gold.
 About 500 miners flocked to the Coen field, but exploration further afield was not possible due to the danger of being attacked by local Aboriginal people.
 The alluvial gold was soon extracted and the miners began leaving, after the discovery of gold at Lukinville on the Lower Palmer River.

 In 1879, geologist Robert Logan Jack led a government-sponsored exploration of Cape York Peninsula.
 Jack left Cooktown and travelled up the Coen track previously marked out by Sefton, where they encountered Aboriginal people in great numbers:"Most of them were frightened of the white men having, no doubt, learnt a few lessons at the muzzles of Snider rifles in the hands of the diggers travelling the Coen track".In 1880, it was reported that about 350 Chinese miners had returned to the Coen goldfield.

 Due to the fierce resistance of local Aboriginal people, settlement on the McIvor and Coen Rivers only took a tentative hold during the early 1880s.
 In 1881, the first settlers on these rivers had to retreat to Cooktown.
 A Cooktown newspaper correspondent reported that:"The McIvor country is now completely abandoned …I fear it will be some time before there is any attempt to stock the country again, as the blacks are likely to be very troublesome to the next party which goes out.
 I am informed that there are still two Europeans and ten Chinese prospecting about the Coen, but all the teams and cattle have come in".